everbird/ohmyvocabulary/README.md

 Furthermore, it would be great if I can do the above in a program-friendly, automatable way.

 Unfortunately, I didn't find an out-of-box solution to meet my needs yet.
-So I build it on my own :)
+So I build this on my own :)

 ## How does it work?